israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 A better way to concatenate arrays

  Array.concat is often used to concatenate an array to the end of an existing array.
+Without spread syntax this is done as:

 ### Function Expression